Peasant Movement Training Institute: History

 The institute was closed in 1926 as the relationship between the Nationalists and Communists disintegrated.
 Many former students were killed during the failed 1927 uprising and are remembered in the Martyrs Memorial Park.

-The Peasant Movement Training Institute on Zhongshan Road was opened as a commemorative site in the 1950s and the lecture rooms and dormitories of the young revolutionaries have been recreated.
+In the 1950s, the Peasant Movement Training Institute was reopened as a commemorative site and the lecture rooms and dormitories of the young revolutionaries have been recreated.